-AM: Well, I think it’s disruptive.
-You don’t have a show like this happening anywhere in the world.
+AM: You don’t have a show like this happening anywhere in the world.
 I’m working with all these major occult figures like Ingo Swann, who’s the most important clairvoyant of the 20th century that gave us the idea of remote viewing, to shamanic types to Thomas Kinkade, the voice of the Christian right and painter of God’s light.

 RS: What has this taught you about the creative process?

 AM: Every time I create a prism, let’s call it, I transform myself as a mediator to help create empathy for that prism or that context.
 In this case, this is rooted in pseudoscience and trying to impose a rational language on fundamentally irrational things.
 Art is a pseudoscience.
-It’s important to not just have it in a cold museum environment but actually have events to help activate the space and make it an energy laboratory.
+It’s not just having it in a cold museum environment but actually having events to help activate the space and make it an energy laboratory.

 RS: I wouldn’t necessarily say that the art world and divination worlds are separate in regards to creativity and form, but classically speaking, they haven’t been in the same space.

 AM: It’s reframing the creative impulse as a form of energy.
 I’m in an industry [art world] whose main purpose or goal for that energy work is decorative.
 There’s a couple of things happening here that are revolutionary.
 I’m asking things to have utility, a certain degree of intention that go beyond self-referential.
-Art is never asked to be useful.
-That’s the last question anyone asks of an artwork, “What is it good for?”
+Art never asked to be useful.
+That’s the last question anyone asked of an artwork: “what is it good for?”
 I truly believe in holistic value.
-This kind of work is actively engaged in pursuing it, whereas the grandest goal that most art is given in my industry is a decorative subservience to marketing.
+This kind of work is actively engaged in pursuing it, whereas the grandest goal that most art is given in my industry is a decorative subservient to marketing.

 RS: I’m curious to hear your thoughts about how we frame the mental illness discussion in this culture.
 Do you agree with that terminology?

 AM: I’m not saying anything new, but the United States is not well-educated about how to deal with mental health.
 In fact, it’s done everything to deny the need for that kind of education.
 When I discovered meditation, I was like, “This was free and available all this time?”
-You’re told to work on your physical hygiene in order to better your mental hygiene, and if that doesn’t work out you have drugs, alcohol, pharmaceuticals, and a shrink.
+You’re told to work on your physical hygiene, and if that doesn’t work out you have drugs, alcohol, pharmaceuticals, and a shrink.
 You’re never given the tools to deal with mental hygiene in this culture if it doesn’t attach itself easily to marketing.

 That’s a strange thing in capitalism.
-Of course, with what Meet Delic is doing and what’s just happening with psychedelics in terms of our evolutionary process right now as a species, we’re going to come to better terms with some real tools that are going to radically shift our perception and our needs.
+Of course, with what Meet Delic is doing, and what’s just happening in terms of our evolutionary process right now as a species, we’re going to come to better terms with some real tools that are going to radically shift our perception and our needs.

 RS: The transcendent experience as an example of positive trauma is interesting.

 AM: We have lots of them right?
 We’re littered with all kinds of traumas in our daily experience.
 Death and birth are seen as traumas with a capital T, which gives it a kind of negative resonance.
 My wife giving birth to our two kids was a transcendental trauma.
-I went outside my ego and got a completely new perception of life.
-Covid-19 will carry a similar weight for us in this way.
+I went outside my ego, got a completely new perception of life.

 AM: I don’t think that people go to exhibitions that much anymore.
-Making this pharmaceutical commercial is paramount for me because it, at least, creates an intense feeling versus giving people a piece of text and hoping they read it.
+Making this propaganda film is paramount for me because it, at least, creates an intense feeling versus giving people a piece of text and hoping they read it.
 A lot of people have seen this film and are like, “Fuck, okay.”